 Before starting her PhD, Camille studied for a BA in Politics from the University of Nottingham, an MA in Middle East Politics from the University of Exeter and a Postgraduate Certificate in Education from King’s College London.
 She has previously worked on education, culture and sport policies for the East Midlands European Office in Brussels and as a Sociology and Languages teacher in London.

-Sophie Quintin Adali is a PhD student at the University of Portsmouth in the School of Social, Historical and Literary Studies (Department of Politics and International Relations) and a research assistant for West Africa Peace and Security Network project (SLAS).
+Sophie Quintin Adali is a PhD student at the University of Portsmouth in the School of Area Studies, History, Politics and Literature (SASHPL) (Department of Politics and International Relations) and a research assistant for West Africa Peace and Security Network project (SLAS).
 Her PhD project focuses on the nexus between maritime and energy security with the Gulf of Guinea as a case study.
 The economic prosperity of West Africa depends largely on an open and secure maritime domain.
 Growing insecurity in African waters notably in the Indian Ocean (Somalia piracy crisis) and the energy-rich maritime space of West Africa has put maritime security back on the busy international agenda.
 It has also opened a new era of maritime policy-making for Africa with the adoption by the African Union in 2014 of its first maritime security strategy.
 The study explores in a comparative analysis perspective the security responses of three major sea powers and allies – the USA, France and the United Kingdom – in an area where geostrategic stakes have been rising.
 After completing a traineeship with the European Commission in Brussels she embarked on an international career working for ECHO and the European Commission in various capacities in conflict areas in the African Great Lakes and Balkans regions (1995 to 2005).
 Since 2008 her opinion pieces have been published in leading international newspapers.